tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

     ![This image shows that after running these commands, the results will look like this screenshot.](images/azimportresults.png "Command results")

 10. Sign in with an account that meets the prerequisites.
+(A global admin in the Azure AZ tenant that houses you AVD users and the file share you created.)

     ```
     Connect-AzAccount